We may earn income from links in this post. Please read this Disclosure for details.

 Whether draught, bottled or canned, domestic or imported, beer is the beverage of choice here.
 The food menu offers diverse selection of dishes from Nova Scotia salt cod cakes to creamy seafood chowder with soda bread to British Pub Fare echoing the cuisine of early European colonists.

-To soak up the most of this historic atmosphere, choose a table on either the first floor or the basement.
+🌟 Pro Tip: To soak up the most of this historic atmosphere, choose a table on either the first floor or the basement.

-Where to Stay in Halifax (Luxury) – Muir Hotel Autograph Collection
+Where to Stay in Halifax (Luxury Hotel)

 The Muir Hotel in the Halifax’s new waterfront district of Queen’s Marque is one of Canada’s most stylish new hotels.
 With guest rooms overlooking the harbour, it’s decorated with beautiful modern Atlantic Canada furnishings.